Fly Casting Instruction & Challenges

 World Class Fly Casting Instruction

 My Everglades Fly Fishing Guide services and fly casting instruction is initially focused on conducting a comprehensive and detailed assessment of your unique goals, casting strengths, and improvement opportunities.
 We start this fly fishing and casting assessment process before you even show up.

 The Beyond Catching Casting Program begins with a conference call wherein we will have the opportunity to get to know each other with an emphasis on discussing your goals.
 Once we have established that Beyond Catching is a positive program for you, we will schedule your dates and start your casting assessment.

 I will forward the Beyond Catching assessment and casting analysis instructions for your completion.
 We will schedule a call after I receive your assessment materials and get you started with customized and specific casting drills that will give you a jump start before your arrival.

 In brief, you will have the opportunity to build upon your current casting and fly fishing strengths, identify areas for improvement, and begin incorporating new casting skills.
-Upon completion of the Beyond Catching program, you will be a better fly fisher and fly caster.
+Upon completing the Beyond Catching program, you will be a better fly fisher and fly caster.

 "A deep understanding of learning styles and graceful instructing approach make Ed Tamson a great choice for those looking to take the next step toward casting excellence.
 His dedication to the sport of casting is contagious.
-Spend a day (or two) on the water with Ed and you will not only improve your technical skills but gain a deeper understanding of our saltwater environment."
+Spend a day (or two) on the water with Ed, and you will improve your technical skills and gain a deeper understanding of our saltwater environment."

 Joe Mahler- CI, Fly Casting Instructor & Author